Karita Tykkä

-Karita Tykkä (born Karita Tuomola; 22 September 1976) is a Finnish television host, actress and model.
-She won the Miss Finland beauty pageant in 1997 and the Miss Baltic Sea pageant in 1998.
+Karita Tykkä (born Karita Tuomola; 22 September 1976) is a Finnish actress, TV host and beauty pageant titleholder.
+She won the Miss Finland 1997 and represented her country at Miss Universe 1997.
 In 2001, she made her debut as an actress in the comedy film Ponterosa.

 Tykkä married sports supplement entrepreneur Petri Tykkä on 9 August 2008 in Helsinki and they have one son (b.
 2010).
-Prior to this, she was engaged to television host Joonas Hytönen.
+She was earlier engaged to television host Joonas Hytönen.
+In late September 2023, Petri Tykkä reported they had divorced.